Photo by Wildeside / Shutterstock.com

 Wildfires: Are you covered?

 Your homeowners policy probably doesn’t cover many disasters, including mudslides, sinkholes, war, pollution, mold, sewer backup, landslides, earthquakes and floods.
-But it does protect against fire, including wildfire, says the National Fire Protection Association’s Firewise site.
+But it does protect against fire, including wildfires, says the National Fire Protection Association’s Firewise site.

 - Replace your home’s structure.
 To tell if your coverage is adequate, ask one or two local builders to estimate the price of replacing your home.
 If you own an older home, the institute adds, you may not be able to buy a replacement-cost policy.
 Instead, you may have to buy a modified replacement-cost policy.